openstack/octavia/doc/source/contributor/design/version0.5/component-design.rst

 USER API HANDLER
 ----------------
-This is the front-end that users (and user GUIs or what have you) talk to to manipulate load balancing services.
+This is the front-end that users (and user GUIs or what have you) talk to manipulate load balancing services.

 **Notes:**